My Dream

 Board game nights?

 We can literally host Magic the Gathering for all I care.
 I basically want this to be a thirdplace for the city.
 A place to actually get out and meet people, not feel stuck at home.
+I’ve got hella board games.
+The older I get, the more I prefer things like that over video games, but, hey, we could even have some of those.

 Dinners